NicolasTfile/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 10-back changes the working directory to the previous one the script 11-lists lists all the files in different directories the script 12-file_type prints the type of the file named iamafile
+the script 10-back changes the working directory to the previous one the script 11-lists lists all the files in different directories the script 12-file_type prints the type of the file named iamafile the script 13-symbolic_link creates a symbolic link to /bin/ls